24 Nov 2022

 About the Building Business Capability for Independent Practitioners Fund

-This newly-established fund offers grants to support individual artists and arts practitioners to develop skills that increase their career sustainability and future-proof their business practice.
+This fund offers grants to support individual artists and arts practitioners to develop skills that increase their career sustainability and future-proof their business practice.
 Individual artists and arts practitioners can apply for activities that help them remain relevant to audiences and communities and become more resilient to changing environments.

-More about the Building Business Capability for Independent Practitioners Fund
+Find out more about the Building Business Capability for Independent Practitioners Fund